emilyknick/emilyknick.github.io/_pages/research.md

 (in prep) <b>Knick, Emily</b>.
 Future shifting with present marking in Khalkha Mongolian. \[email for PDF\]

 (2025) <b>Knick, Emily</b>.
 Proximate futures in English and Turkish: An analogy between spatial and temporal proximity.
-Talk at North East Linguistics Society 56, New York University, October 17, 2025. [\[handout\]](/assets/pdf/NELS56_Knick_Handout.pdf)
+Talk at North East Linguistics Society 56, New York University, October 17, 2025. [\[handout: last updated Nov 7 2025\]](/assets/pdf/USC_Knick_Handout.pdf)

-(2025) <b>Knick, Emily</b>.
-Future reference and covert modality in Khalkha Mongolian. <i>Proceedings of the Linguistic Society of America</i>, <i>10</i>(1), 5936. [\[proceedings\]](https://journals.linguisticsociety.org/proceedings/index.php/PLSA/article/view/5936)

 <font size="5"><b>The perfect</b></font><br>
-A well-known property of the perfect aspect is that it can lead to different readings (e.g., the experiential, universal, and resultative perfects).
+A well-known property of the perfect aspect is that it can lead to different readings (e.g., the experiential, universal, resultative, and ``hot news" perfects).
 What drives the semantic differences between these readings, and what factors constrain whether a particular reading of the perfect is available in the first place?

 •••

 (2025) <b>Knick, Emily* </b>and [Sharf, Eli](https://people.ucsc.edu/~ebsharf/index.html)*.
 On focus and the perfect aspect.
 Talk at Sinn und Bedeutung 30, Goethe University Frankfurt, September 26, 2025. [\[handout\]](/assets/pdf/Knick-Sharf_Handout_SuB30.pdf)

+<font size="5"><b>Narratives and tense</b></font><br>
+In English, the meaning of the present tense shifts within narrative contexts, where it can receive a non-indexical interpretation (i.e., the ``historical present").
+How do we formally capture the interactions between narratives and tense, and in what ways do narrative contexts shape the interpretation of tense cross-linguistically?

+•••

+(ongoing project) <b>Knick, Emily</b>.
+Narrative tense in Khalkha Mongolian.

 <br>
 <font size="2">(* = Co-first authors.)</font>